dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

 Then, do everything in a case-by-case basis.
 Take on the [Management Debt](/tools/management_debt.md) for now.

-## Dobromir's Comp Philosophy Recipe
+## Dobromir's Series B Comp Philosophy Recipe

 Congratulations, you survived to Series A (at least).
 It might be time to pay off some of that management debt you accrued around compensation philosophy.
 The trick, like in all startup moments, is to do the _least work_ that gives you